Savory squash nestled into triangles of phyllo dough and baked to flaky perfection. Recipe by Serena Wolf of Domesticate Me blog.

 - Flaky salt

 Bring the phyllo dough to room temperature.
-To prevent the dough from drying out, place the phyllo between damp towels.
+Unroll and cover phyllo sheets with plastic wrap, then a slightly damp towel to prevent drying out.
 Preheat the oven to 375°F. Line a baking sheet with parchment or a silicone baking mat.

 Brush the cut side of the butternut squash with ½ tablespoon of the oil and season with a pinch of salt.
 (I like to roast both halves of the squash together and save the other half for another recipe like soup or risotto!)
 Place the squash cut-side down on the prepared baking sheet.
 Roast for 35-45 minutes until the squash is very tender when poked with the tip of a sharp knife.